aniketmr9/FileEncryptor/README.md

   ? -> ?
   Encrypted Message : Om, szk hvp jcb?

+  Note:
-  Note that same alphabets don't get converted into same encrypted character.
+  Same alphabets don't get converted into same encrypted character.
+  This encryption technique only works on lower and upper case English alphabets.
 # Decryption Technique:
 Similar to encryption, only differece is that the integer array generated from the decyption string is subtracted element by element from each corresponding index of character in encrypted string.